 SPARKS: A Biologically Inspired Neural Attention Model for the Analysis of Sequential Spiking Patterns

-1The Francis Crick Institute, 2Imperial College London
+1The Francis Crick Institute, 2Imperial College London, 3University of Basel

 Cosyne 2024